sendinblue/APIv3-ruby-library/docs/ContactsApi.md

 list_id = 789 # Integer | Id of the list

-contact_emails = SibApiV3Sdk::AddContactToList.new # AddContactToList | Emails addresses of the contacts
+contact_emails = SibApiV3Sdk::AddContactToList.new # AddContactToList | Emails addresses OR IDs of the contacts

 begin